 Dr. Lim approaches anti-ageing through holistic, combination methods.
 He first assesses one’s facial anatomy and topography, looking into areas requiring enhancement or vice-versa.
 He also challenges current trends by advocating the idea of “less is more” and gradual treatments, preserving youthfulness over time with an end goal of keeping it as natural as can be.
 Therefore, in order to do a good job, it is vital to have thorough understandings of underlying structures, specifically soft tissue displacements commonly misconstrued as volume loss.
 Once doctors address tissue malpositionings with energy based devices and suspension sutures, they are tackling problems at a fundamental level.

 Despite being a good tool, fillers cannot and should not apply as ‘quick-fix’ ageing solutions, as the particular concerns aren’t always due to volume loss.

 Before treating FOS, the occurrence of this complication must be identified.
-Patients with FOS must fulfil the following criteria:
+Patients with FOS must fulfill the following criteria:

 1. Patients have received more than one filler injection.

 2. Patients have undergone more than 0.1cc per bolus of filler at each injection point.